-The school, which will support up to 90 pupils with autism aged four to 19, will open at the Moor Lane Centre in Chessington with a target date of 2022.
+The school, which will support up to 90 pupils with autism aged four to 19, will open at the Moor Lane Centre in Chessington.

 Ambitious about Autism, and our Trust, already run two successful special schools and a specialist further education college for autistic children and young people; The Rise School, TreeHouse School and Ambitious College.

 The new school will build on the Trust’s innovative approach to autism education, the Ambitious Approach, which places a focus on the wellbeing and quality of life of each pupil.